owcer/code-api/README.md

 getBlockSolidity(x, y, z)

 /**
- * Helper function that sets all blocks in a rectangle to a specific block.
+ * Helper function that sets all blocks in a rectangle to a specific block by providing two opposite corners of the cuboid.
  *
  * @param {number[]} pos1 - array [x, y, z]
  * @param {number[]} pos2 - array [x, y, z]